Sleep Calculator guide

 The formula in plain language

 In plain language: The calculator treats one sleep cycle as about 90 minutes, then adds or subtracts cycles and your fall-asleep buffer from the clock time.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+The examples on the page are there so you can compare your inputs with a sleep-cycle example before copying the answer.

 How to read the answer